Girl on Fire (song): Critical response

 The song received universal acclaim.
 Jon Pareles from the New York Times described "Girl on Fire" and the previously released song "New Day" as "booming anthems" and the complete opposite to Girl on Fire's ballads which feature just Keys' vocals and a piano.
 Rob Markman from MTV's RapFix blog described "Girl on Fire" as a "high-powered Alicia ballad" just like previous singles "No One" and "Try Sleeping with a Broken Heart".
 Agreeing with those comparisons was Gerrick Kennedy from the LA Times who went on to describe the main single as a "sweeping ballad with powerful vocals and an anthemic hook".
 Then commenting on the remixes Kennedy said that on the Inferno remix, Minaj's "fluid verses" and an "added thump" might make that version of the song get noticed more, while it's the Bluelight version Kennedy called the "most intoxicating".
-On the latter Kennedy said "it would be unfortunate to overlook" due to Keys' sensual vocal tone.
+On the latter, Kennedy said "it would be unfortunate to overlook" due to Keys' sensual vocal tone.
 Kyle Anderson from Entertainment Weekly commented that the "hook was weak" and that Minaj verses were much stronger, supporting the song.

 By contrast, Charley Rogulewski from Vibe said it was "Keys who stands out on the track.
 [She] lays down powerful and flawless vocals over her trademark piano punches and a trash-can-lid beat."
-Erin Thompson from Seattle Weekly praised Keys' on the song for making the "often cheesy" girlpower theme seem "genuinely stirring and elegant", commenting that "only Alicia Keys could do it".
+Erin Thompson from Seattle Weekly praised Keys' on the song for making the "often cheesy" girl-power theme seem "genuinely stirring and elegant", commenting that "only Alicia Keys could do it".
 Describing the chorus of the song, Thompson said "it booms with thudding drums as her drawn-out notes soar on top.
 It's heavily bombastic, but the drama of it makes it memorable, and the hooky melody is beautiful and exhilarating.
 Keys seems to have to set out to make a statement song about power, and it's undeniable that she's succeeded in that".
 Speaking of the song's inferno remix, Idolator's Carl Williot agreed with previous reviewers particularly noting Keys' vocals, using term "trademark soaring vocals" to describe Keys' performance on the song.